GINOSKO FLASH FICTION CONTEST:

 Amanda Yskamp, Michael Hettich, Gary Lundy, E M Schorb, Andrena Zawinski, Andrei Guruianu, Robert Paul Cesaretti.

-Awarded work will be published on Ginosko Literary Journal website.
+Awarded work will be published on Ginosko Literary Journal website and in forthcoming issue.

 Guidelines and Eligibility:

 The Ginosko Flash Fiction Award is for an unpublished work of flash fiction.
 Awarded piece is selected through a submission process open to all writers with the following exception:

 Relatives or individuals having a personal or professional relationship with any of the final judges where they have taken any part whatsoever in shaping the submitted manuscript.

 Procedures and Considerations:

 Please submit work, along with a brief bio and cover letter if desired, by Submittable: https://ginosko.submittable.com/submit.
 Attachments must be in .wps, .doc, .rtf, or .pdf form, otherwise they will not be considered.
 Name of author not to be on submission.